Information for Registered Families

 Attendance at Camp

-Because Camp Noah is a process and each session builds on those before, we strongly encourage campers to attend all sessions.
+Because Camp Noah is a process and each session builds on previous sessions, we strongly encourage campers to attend all sessions.

 Bringing Other Kids to Camp

-All children (started Kindergarten through completed sixth grade) from a community impacted by disaster are welcome to attend Camp Noah.
+All elementary-age children from a community impacted by disaster are welcome to attend Camp Noah.
 While friends, cousins, etc. visiting from communities outside of your town would have fun at camp, many of the activities are geared for children who live in the community.

 Food & Beverages

 We provide a healthy breakfast, lunch, and morning and afternoon snacks for all children at camp.
 If you child has any special allergies or food concerns, please speak with your Site Coordinator as soon as possible.